Ready to see Nutshell in action?

-Even if all the other aspects of a company are firing on all cylinders, a bad website can hold the entire operation back.
-When prospective customers feel like a website doesn’t jive with them, they bounce.
+Even if all the other aspects of your company are firing on all cylinders, a subpar website could be the difference between business success or failure.
+When prospective customers feel like a website doesn’t align with their wants and needs, they bounce.

 Websites are more than just placeholders for your company’s quarterly updates.
-A good website will drive demand, generate leads, and provide shareable content for your audience, but you have to get it to that point first.
+A great website drives demand, generates leads, and provides shareable content for your audience—but it’s up to you to get it to that point first.

 Before designing or redoing your website, ensure you fully understand your marketing funnel and the route you’d like your prospects to take from beginning to end.
 This will help you get a sense of which functionalities your website needs, making the design process smoother.